ABD: Default Exception Abduction in Finite First Order Worlds: Additional Results

 \subsection{Full Per-Theory Results}

-Tables~\ref{tab:g1-full}--\ref{tab:g1-skeptical} report per-theory Train-Gap (T) and Holdout-Gap (H) for every model, with the number of \emph{survivors} (instances valid on both train and holdout) in parentheses.
-Cells marked ``---'' indicate zero train validity.
-Gaps are normalised per world.
+Tables~\ref{tab:g1-full}--\ref{tab:g1-skeptical} report per-theory Prompt-Gap (P) and Holdout-Gap (H) for every model, with the number of \emph{survivors} (instances valid on both prompt and holdout) in parentheses.
+Cells marked ``---'' indicate zero prompt validity.
+Gaps are normalized per world.

-\paragraph{Key observations.} (i)~Hermes4 and GPT-4o achieve near-zero train validity for most theories in ABD-Full and ABD-Partial, reflecting their difficulty with multi-world abduction. (ii)~In ABD-Skeptical, holdout gaps can be \emph{lower} than train gaps (T5), because worst-case cost under universal completion varies across world draws. (iii)~Opus-4.6 achieves the highest survivor counts and near-100\% train validity across all scenarios, with competitive gap levels; in ABD-Skeptical it achieves the tightest gap distribution (median 0.20, only 9.4\% above gap 3).
+\paragraph{Key observations.} (i)~Hermes4 and GPT-4o achieve near-zero prompt validity for most theories in ABD-Full and ABD-Partial, reflecting their difficulty with multi-world abduction. (ii)~In ABD-Skeptical, holdout gaps can be \emph{lower} than prompt gaps (T5), because worst-case cost under universal completion varies across world draws. (iii)~Opus-4.6 combines the highest survivor counts with near-perfect prompt validity across all scenarios, while GPT-5.4 is the clearest cost outlier: many per-theory prompt gaps are near zero, but survivor counts are much smaller.